 Targeted to be the most comprehensive database of classical scores, representing the major composers output, spanning all genres and time periods from the Western classical canon.

-A database of sound recordings that contains audio files of over 3700 CDs.
+Contains audio files of over 3700 CDs.
 DRAM includes 7500 compositions of classical music, folk music, opera, jazz, country music, early rhythm and blues, musical theater, experimental music, electronic music, early rock and Native American music from the United States.

 Contains biographical information about composers, performers, music theorists, and instrument makers.
 Emphasizes classical and art music, but also gives attention to jazz and blues, rock and pop, and hymns and show tunes with care devoted to coverage of the twentieth century.